1844 United States presidential election: Democratic Party convention and campaign

 The annexation of Texas was the chief political issue of the day.
 Van Buren, initially the leading candidate, opposed immediate annexation because it might lead to a sectional crisis over the status of slavery in the West and lead to war with Mexico.
 This position cost Van Buren the support of southern and expansionist Democrats; as a result, he failed to win the nomination.
 The delegates likewise could not settle on Lewis Cass, the former Secretary of War, whose credentials also included past service as a U.S. minister to France.

 On the eighth ballot, the historian George Bancroft, a delegate from Massachusetts, proposed former House Speaker James K. Polk as a compromise candidate.
 Polk argued that Texas and Oregon had always belonged to the United States by right.
 He called for "the immediate re-annexation of Texas" and for the "re-occupation" of the disputed Oregon territory.

 On the next roll call, the convention unanimously accepted Polk, who became the first dark horse, or little-known, presidential candidate.
-The delegates selected Senator Silas Wright of New York for Vice President, but Wright, an admirer of Van Buren, declined the nomination to become the first person to decline a vice presidential nomination.
+The delegates selected Senator Silas Wright of New York for Vice President, but Wright, an admirer of Van Buren, declined the nomination to become the second person to decline a vice presidential nomination.
 The Democrats then nominated George M. Dallas, a Pennsylvania lawyer.